cableguard/cgtun/README.md

 `x86-64`, `aarch64` and `armv7` architectures are supported.
 The behaviour should be identical to that of [wireguard-go](https://git.zx2c4.com/wireguard-go/about/), with the following difference:

-`boringtun` will drop privileges when started.
+`cableguard` will drop privileges when started.
 When privileges are dropped it is not possible to set `fwmark`.
 If `fwmark` is required, such as when using `wg-quick`, run with `--disable-drop-privileges` or set the environment variable `WG_SUDO=1`.

-You will need to give the executable the `CAP_NET_ADMIN` capability using: `sudo setcap cap_net_admin+epi boringtun`. sudo is not needed.
+You will need to give the executable the `CAP_NET_ADMIN` capability using: `sudo setcap cap_net_admin+epi cableguard`. sudo is not needed.

 #### macOS